XIMDEX/xcms/INSTALLATION.md

 #Installing the Semantic Web CMS Ximdex

-Installing Ximdex CMS basically requires a Linux machine with MySQL or MariaDB and Apache Web Server with PHP.
+Ximdex CMS basically requires a Linux machine, a Database server as MySQL (or MariaDB) and Apache Web Server with PHP.

-Ximdex is distributed as TAR (or TGZ) files, debian or RPM packages, zip files, Virtual machines, etc., but the easiest way to install it is downloading the bash script `XIMDEX_INSTALL.sh` into a clean directory in your UNIX system and running it.
+The easiest way to install Ximdex is downloading the bash script `XIMDEX_INSTALL.sh` into a clean directory and running the script.
+Ximdex can also be found as TAR (or TGZ) files, debian or RPM packages, zip files, virtual machines.
+The XIMDEX_INSTALL.sh script, additional flavours of Ximdex or old versions can be downloaded from http://www.ximdex.org/descargas.html

-This file provides information for an `Assisted Installation` (via the XIMDEX_INSTALL.sh shell script and both as interactive or fully automated) and for a Manual Installation where you create the database, set file permissions, edit files to parameterize the instance, etc.

-Before starting the installation check if you comply with all the requeriments.
-Then select the process you want to follow and continue reading from that section:

-- **Manual**: a guideline to unzipping the Ximdex instance, creating the database, assigning permissions, creating database users, parameterizing Ximdex, etc.
+Ximdex can be installed using the following methods:

-- **Assisted**: the XIMDEX_INSTALL.sh script will ask you for final target directory, name for the instance, name of the Ximdex database, usernames and passwords, etc. The script will create a script named 1.-MoveXimdexToDocRoot.sh that have to be run as root or executed by you as root step by step.
-This way, you control exactly what commands are run as superuser.
+- **Assisted**: the `XIMDEX_INSTALL.sh` script will ask you for the the name of the instance, name of the Ximdex database, usernames and passwords, installation pahts, etc. During the last step, the script will create a script called `1.-MoveXimdexToDocRoot.sh` that will run with root privileges (via sudo) or, if you want to control which commands are executed, will suggests you to run the commands from a root console.
-	- **Automatic**: the XIMDEX_INSTALL.sh script with '-a setupfile' option will make all steps automatically.
+	- **Automatic**: the XIMDEX_INSTALL.sh script with '-a setupfile' option will make all steps automatically.A commented template setup is at install/templates/setup.conf.

+- **Manual**: the guideline at install/manual_install.md provides instructions for unzipping the Ximdex instance, creating the database, assigning permissions, creating database users, parameterizing Ximdex, etc.

->We recommend the Assisted Installation through the Bash Script because it is fully interactive and less prone to errors.
+>We recommend the `Assisted Installation` through the Bash Script XIMDEX_INSTALL.sh because it is fully interactive, less prone to errors and let you decide how to run commands requiring superuser access.

-Please, contact us at help@ximdex.org for further assistance.

-###Installation Requirements and dependencies:
+###Installation Requirements

 *  Access to a Console or terminal with Telnet o SSH.
 	*  The installer will run as a non privileged user but final steps will need root access (basically to install the Ximdex instance into the Document Root of your web server and to set permissions).
 The installer will then ask you to "sudo" a script that is generated during installation.
 You can skip it and run it later to end the installation.